 bash/team-brief:generate-brief payments

-Test with at least two different context files
+Test against at least two different context files

-A plugin that only works with your team's config is just a fancy script.
+A plugin that only works with the author's config is a fancy script.
+The second team is where the abstraction is proven or broken.

-When a required field is missing from the context file, the skill should tell the user what's missing and where to add it.
+When a required field is absent, the skill must tell the user what is missing and where to add it.
+Silent failure is the cheapest way to lose adoption.

-A brief that runs to 2,000 words defeats the purpose.
-Validate your output constraints.
+A weekly brief that runs to two thousand words defeats the purpose.
+Validate the output constraint, not just the structure.

 Run it on a week with no activity

-Once your plugin is tested and solid, you have two distribution paths.
-For internal teams, the simplest approach is a team marketplace — a Git repository that serves as a plugin registry.
-Add your plugin directory, and anyone on the team can install it directly.
+Once the plugin is solid, you have two distribution paths.
+For internal teams, the simplest move is a team marketplace — a Git repository that serves as a plugin registry.
+Add your plugin directory; anyone on the team installs it directly.

-For broader distribution, submit to the official Anthropic marketplace through the submission forms at claude.ai/settings/plugins/submit or platform.claude.com/plugins/submit.
+For broader distribution, submit to the official Anthropic marketplace via the submission forms at claude.ai/settings/plugins/submit or platform.claude.com/plugins/submit.

-Either way, versioning matters.
-Use semantic versioning in your plugin.json.
-Bump the patch version for bug fixes, minor for new features that don't break existing context files, and major for changes that require users to update their configuration.
+Either way, versioning is enforcement.
+Use semantic versioning in plugin.json.
+Patch for bug fixes.
+Minor for new features that do not break existing context files.
+Major for any change that requires users to update their configuration.
+Get this wrong and every release breaks installs that were working yesterday.

 |---|---|---|